 Who bears insurance responsibilities?

 If your nanny uses your vehicle to drive your children around or run certain errands in, this can affect your car insurance policy’s standing.
-Most insurance companies will want anyone who regularly uses your vehicle to be added to your plan.
+Most insurance companies will want anyone who regularly uses your vehicle to be added to your plan, so check out these second driver insurance rules to make sure the nanny is covered.
 These companies prioritize risk analysis and want to know all potential risk factors, preferring that all eligible drivers are protected.

 Who pays if your nanny was in a car accident?

 If your nanny was in a car accident, who pays will depend on the car that was driven.
 Since insurance companies focus more on the vehicle than the driver, the belief is that you would have to pay when an accident involving your car takes place.
 Whenever someone borrows your car and gets into an accident, your insurance would cover the claim because it’s your vehicle.
 However, the nanny’s personal policy could respond as well, especially in the event of injuries.
 Understand what you should expect with car accident insurance claims before filing anything.